Beyond Factual Accuracy: Evaluating Coverage of Diverse Factual Information in Long-form Text Generation: Implementation Details

 \subsection{Topic Generation}

 Previous works have shown that LLMs can be very effective in query subtopic generation \cite{10.1145/3539813.3545138}.
 In our framework, for generating ground-truth topics given a query, we use the same base LLM as the one used in claim generation.
 Here we found that even without fine-tuning, Llama 3.1 8B can produce relevant topics.
 In order to reduce the need for extra resources to use a base and fine-tuned version of the LLM for claim generation, we use the VLLM library \cite{kwon2023efficient} to load the base model only once in memory and efficiently serve the adapter for the fine-tuned version.
+The quality evaluation of topic generation is detailed in Appendix~\ref{app:component-eval}.